 The ceremony, which was hosted at the Canada Aviation and Space Museum in Ottawa, was the first to be held outside of Toronto or Montreal.
-It saw Passchendaele win Best Motion Picture; Best Performance by an Actor in a Leading Role; Best Art Direction/Production; Best Costume Design; Best Overall Sound; Best Sound Editing; as well as the Golden Screen Award for biggest box office hit.
+Passchendaele won Best Motion Picture; Best Performance by an Actor in a Leading Role; Best Art Direction/Production; Best Costume Design; Best Overall Sound; Best Sound Editing; as well as the Golden Screen Award for the biggest box office hit.
 The film earned $4.5 million at theatres during a wide release.

 The British offensive in Flanders was launched July 31, 1917, and its goal was to push the Germans away from the Channel Ports and eliminate the various U-Boat bases along the coast.

 “But unceasing rain and shellfire reduced the battlefield to a vast bog of bodies, water-filled shell craters, and mud in which the attack ground to a halt,” reads the War Museum website.
 “After months of fighting, Passchendaele ridge was still stubbornly held by German troops.
 Sir Douglas Haig, the commander-in-chief of the British Expeditionary Force, ordered the Canadians to deliver victory.”

 There were an estimated 275,000 British casualties and 220,000 German casualties at Passchendaele, which, “often remembered as the low point of the British war effort, remains synonymous with the terrible and costly fighting on the Western Front.”

 2014 CANADIAN EXPEDITIONARY FORCE COINS